Sbiniyam/bini_yam/README.md

 - The modern Internet is not based on OSI, but on the simpler TCP/IP model.
 However, the OSI 7-layer model is still widely used, as it helps visualize and communicate how networks operate, and helps isolate and troubleshoot networking problems.

 - OSI was introduced in 1983 by representatives of the major computer and telecom companies, and was adopted by ISO as an international standard in 1984.
+## Virtualization
+Virtualization is the creation of a virtual -- rather than actual -- version of something, such as an operating system (OS), a server, a storage device or network resources.

+Virtualization uses software that simulates hardware functionality to create a virtual system.
+This practice allows IT organizations to operate multiple operating systems, more than one virtual system and various applications on a single server.
+The benefits of virtualization include greater efficiencies and economies of scale.

+OS virtualization is the use of software to allow a piece of hardware to run multiple operating system images at the same time.
+The technology got its start on mainframes decades ago, allowing administrators to avoid wasting expensive processing power.
+## Native Application
+A native mobile app is a smartphone application that is coded in a specific programming language, such as Objective C for iOS or Java for Android operating systems.
+Native mobile apps provide fast performance and a high degree of reliability.
+They also have access to a phone's various devices, such as its camera and address book.
+In addition, users can use some apps without an internet connection.
+However, this type of app is expensive to develop because it is tied to one type of operating system, forcing the company that creates the app to make duplicate versions that work on other platforms.

+*Most video games for mobile devices are native mobile apps.*
+## Operating Systems
+An Operating System (OS) is a software that acts as an interface between computer hardware components and the user.
+Every computer system must have at least one operating system to run other programs.
+Applications like Browsers, MS Office, Notepad Games, etc., need some environment to run and perform its tasks.

+The OS helps you to communicate with the computer without knowing how to speak the computer’s language.
+It is not possible for the user to use any computer or mobile device without having an operating system.
+### Types of Operating System (OS)
+***Batch Operating System :***
+Some computer processes are very lengthy and time-consuming.
+To speed the same process, a job with a similar type of needs are batched together and run as a group.

+The user of a batch operating system never directly interacts with the computer.
+In this type of OS, every user prepares his or her job on an offline device like a punch card and submit it to the computer operator.

+***Multi-Tasking/Time-sharing Operating systems :***
+Time-sharing operating system enables people located at a different terminal(shell) to use a single computer system at the same time.
+The processor time (CPU) which is shared among multiple users is termed as time sharing.

+***Real time OS :***
+A real time operating system time interval to process and respond to inputs is very small.
+Examples: Military Software Systems, Space Software Systems are the Real time OS example.

+***Distributed Operating System :***
+Distributed systems use many processors located in different machines to provide very fast computation to its users.

+***Network Operating System :***
+Network Operating System runs on a server.
+It provides the capability to serve to manage data, user, groups, security, application, and other networking functions.

+***Mobile OS :***
+Mobile operating systems are those OS which is especially that are designed to power smartphones, tablets, and wearables devices.

+Some most famous mobile operating systems are Android and iOS, but others include BlackBerry, Web, and watchOS.